dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 Use Response Compression Middleware when you're unable to use the [Dynamic Compression module](https://www.iis.net/overview/reliability/dynamiccachingandcompression) in IIS on Windows Server, the [Apache mod_deflate module](http://httpd.apache.org/docs/current/mod/mod_deflate.html), [NGINX Compression and Decompression](https://www.nginx.com/resources/admin-guide/compression-and-decompression/), or your application is hosted on [WebListener server](xref:fundamentals/servers/weblistener).
 The main reason to use the server-based response compression technologies in IIS, Apache, or Nginx is that the performance of the middleware probably won't match that of the server modules.

 ## Package
 To include the middleware in your project, add a reference to the `Microsoft.AspNetCore.ResponseCompression` package.
-The middleware is available for projects that target .NETFramework 4.5.1 or .NETStandard 1.3 or higher.
+The middleware is available for projects that target .NET Framework 4.5.1 or .NET Standard 1.3 or higher.

 ## Configuration
 You can explore the features of the Response Compression Middleware with the [response compression sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample).
 The sample illustrates the compression of application responses using GZip and custom compression providers.
 It also shows you how to add a MIME type to the default list of MIME types for compression.